JesseH44/proto-cookbook/README.md

 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/ProjectPythia/cookbook-template/main?labpath=notebooks)
 [![DOI](https://zenodo.org/badge/475509405.svg)](https://zenodo.org/badge/latestdoi/475509405)

-This Project Pythia Cookbook covers ... (replace `...` with the main subject of your cookbook ... e.g., _working with radar data in Python_)
+This Project Pythia Cookbook covers working with the [**PIKART**](https://ar.pik-potsdam.de/?a=general) dataset to interpret and plot atmospheric rivers globally.

 ## Motivation

-Class
+This Prototype Cookbook was created for ATM433/533 as a prototype of the final project, which will also cover atmospheric river visualization with the [**PIKART**](https://ar.pik-potsdam.de/?a=general) dataset.
+This prototype cookbook functions as my submission for homework 3.

 ## Authors